 Since hitting the road, our careers have changed a bit.
-Before we started van life, Adam was a teacher and I worked in event marketing for a 100% remote tech company.
+Before we started van life, Adam was a teacher and coach and I worked in event marketing for a 100% remote tech company.

 Our jobs on the road

 I still have my full time job as an event marketer.
 I am fortunate to be able to work this job from the road and work very flexible hours (usually from 6 AM- 3 PM).
-My job is our largest source of income, as well as provides us health insurance, 401k, and other perks.
+My job gives us a steady income, health insurance, 401k, and other perks.